Honga1/AI-Class/README.md

 Lines: 62-64

 Goals:
+Functions are found in environment tab.
+You do not need to write them

 Add the following behavior (functions)

 Run the robots through their path

 Select the robots for crossover

 Mutate each of the robots genes randomly

 ### TODO 2